jhoormann/interactiveLC/README.md

 This program assumes the input spectra are saved in the fits format outputted after calibration and coadding obtained using [OzDES_calibSpec](https://github.com/jhoormann/OzDES_calibSpec).
 These fits files are read in using the class defined in SpectralClass.py.
 If you data is in a different form all you need to do is modify this class to handle your files.
 As long as you don't change the overall class structure the rest of the code should work without issue.

 ## Output Data File
 The chosen windows for each AGN/emission line will be saved to the location/file specified in this field.
+The following columns will be appended to the output file.

+ID    Line    z    Flag    LineMin    LineMax    ContMin1    ContMax1    ContMin2    ContMax2    ContBSMin1    ContBSMax1    ContBSMin2    ContBSMax2

 ## Output Figure Location
 You will have the option to save figures as you go, and they will be saved to the location provided here.
-The figure names will be of the format 'output location + AGN data filename + line + version + # + .png' where the number iterates from 0 so you can save multiple figures for each AGN/line combination.

 ## Max Window Shift
 This is how much in each direction you can shift the windows in each direction using sliders.
 You may choose a large number if you want to try out a more distant continuum window but you may want a smaller number if you want finer control over where the window goes using the slider.
 For the line integration windows one bound will aways be the center of the emission line.